 I mean, I get it.
 I know you just want to create content, take beautifully styled photos, and engage with your readers.
 You know, the fun parts.

 But if you’re in this for the long haul, you need your content to be in a well-kept, good-looking, and efficiently functioning space.. that you own.
 (Emphasis on ownership!
 If you want creative ownership of your content, publish it in a space that you completely own.)

 The reasons why I felt so uninspired to keep blogging to the point of quitting last year were mostly technical by nature.
 I was frustrated about my wonky website which always crashed whenever I tried to update it.
 I lost a lot of money in the process, not to mention my sanity.

-It took me months to finally decide to jump ship and I’m just so relieved to have found the best web host, ever!!!
-I’ve since moved my other blog over to Siteground, and started this new one here too.
+It took me months to finally decide to jump ship and I’m just so relieved to have found the best web host.

 And oh wow everything is super fast!!
 Even customer support is fast!
 It makes all the difference you guys.

-I can’t reiterate how important it is to invest in your platform like you would on any business.
+I can’t reiterate how important it is to invest in your platform as you would in any business.

 Some of the essential investments to start with are the following:

 - A web host that will keep your website secure, up and running, and loading fast.
-(Siteground y’all.
-The best!)
+I highly recommend Dreamhost.

 - A blog design that you love, which will inspire you to keep writing—yep, very important for creative people.
-(I highly recommend 17th Avenue, Station Seven, and Restored316.)
+Hands down, 17th Avenue, 10/10 recommend.